ParEVO: Synthesizing Code for Irregular Data: High-Performance Parallelism through Agentic Evolution: Experimental Results

 \subsection{Analysis: The Correctness-Speedup Trade-off}

 A deeper analysis of Graph problems (\cref{tab:graph_metrics}) reveals a trade-off.
-Fine-tuning increases correctness (\texttt{Pass@1} $0.42 \to 0.76$) by enforcing safe API usage, but this sometimes degrades peak speedup ($21\times \to 13\times$) as the model favors stable, high-level primitives (e.g., \texttt{parlay::unique}) over risky, fine-grained atomic operations.
+Fine-tuning increases correctness (\texttt{Pass@1} $0.42 \to 0.76$) by enforcing safe API usage, but sometimes degrades speedup ($21\times \rightarrow 13\times$) as it favors stable, high-level primitives over risky, fine-grained atomic operations.